laurenchamps/weather-app/README.md

 # Weather app
-For The Odin Project.

 First release

 To be added:
-- Enable location search
+- Enable default location to be displayed if invalid location searched
 - Toggle &deg;C / &deg;F

 Concepts learnt: